 A re-examination of the ISR portfolio, led by the Air Force’s intelligence office, is already under way.
 Donley says it will be due in the fall in time to advise senior leaders on major budget decisions.
 The fiscal 2013 budget will go to Congress in February.

-Depending on the outcome of the national debt-reduction talks this fall, thecould be forced to trim 5-10% from its budget.
-This is driving the Defense Department to run an unusually brutal series of budget drills across all of its major investment programs.
+Depending on the outcome of the national debt-reduction talks this fall, the Pentagon could be forced to trim 5-10% from its budget.
+This is driving theto run an unusually brutal series of budget drills across all of its major investment programs.

 Only three years ago, then-Defense Secretary Robert Gates scolded the Air Force for being slow to respond with ISR support for operations in Afghanistan and Iraq; he subsequently established an ISR Task Force to manage quick-reaction programs for deployment to the field to circumvent the traditional acquisition system.
 “I’ve been wrestling for months to get more intelligence, surveillance and reconnaissance assets into the theater,” he said during a speech at the Air War College then.
 “Because people were stuck in old ways of doing business, it’s been like pulling teeth.”